giorgiagandolfi/DNA-RNA_Dynamics/Final_Report/Report_DRD2.md

 ```

-In particular, no AddressB_ID is found with the selected address; otherwise, AddressA_ID with code 39802405 is associted to the probe  cg01086462, a type II probe localized on the forward strand on chromosome Y. Since it is a Type II probe, no color channel is associated to it (the emission flourescence depends on the methylation status of the target CpG).
+In particular, no AddressB_ID is found with the selected address; otherwise, AddressA_ID with code 39802405 is associated to the probe  cg01086462, a type II probe localized on the forward strand on chromosome Y. Since it is a Type II probe, no color channel is associated to it (the emission flourescence depends on the methylation status of the target CpG).
 The results are summarized in the table below as requested.

 Sample | Red flourescence | Green flourescence | Type | Color
 ------------ | ------------- | ------------ | ------------- | -------------